The In-House Counsel Resume – An Introduction

 Do not focus more on academics than on the substance of your practice.
 A top-notch academic pedigree will always be desired by employers, but in-house counsel want to know what you are doing on a daily basis.
 So tell me, shortly and sweetly, about your academic accolades, and then move on to the business of explaining your practice.

-Melissa A. Peters, Esq. is Managing Director at Princeton Legal Search Group.
-She focuses exclusively on the permanent placement of lawyers in law firm and in-house settings.
-She can be reached at 732.744.3400 and firstname.lastname@example.org.
+Contributed by the Princeton Legal Search Group which focuses exclusively on the permanent placement of lawyers in law firm and in-house settings.